virtual-cast/Zenject/README.md

 ### Under the hood

 Reflection Baking uses a library called [Cecil](https://github.com/jbevain/cecil) to do IL Weaving on the generated assemblies.
 What this means is that after Unity generates the DLLs for the source files in your project, Zenject will edit those DLLs directly to embed zenject operations directly into your classes.
 Normally, zenject has to iterate over every field, property, methods, and constructors of your classes to find what needs to be injected, and this is where the reflection costs are incurred.
-However, once a class has reflection baking applied, then zenject just needs to call a static method on your class to retrieve all the information that it needs, which is much faster.
+However, once a class has reflection baking applied, then zenject just needs to call a static method on your class to retrieve all the information that it needs, which can be much faster.

+### Coverage Settings

+There are two settings on ProjectContext related to reflection baking that can be useful to be aware of.  `Editor Reflection Baking Coverage Mode` and `Builds Reflection Baking Coverage Mode`.
+These values will determine what behaviour zenject should use when encountering types that do not have baked reflection information (Editor for when inside unity editor and Builds for when running inside generated builds).
+The choices are:

+1. Fallback To Direct Reflection - This will cause zenject to incur the necessary reflection operations when baking info is not found.
+This is the default.
+1. No Check Assume Full Coverage - With this value set, if no reflection baking information is found for a given type, then Zenject will assume that the type does not contain any reflection information.
+This can be useful in cases where there is a lot of third party code that does not have reflection baking applied, but also does not use zenject in any way.
+When coverage mode is set to (1), then this can be costly because Zenject will still analyze the third party code using reflection operations.
+Note that when this is set, you will need to ensure that reflection baking is always applied everywhere that uses zenject.
+1. Fallback To Direct Reflection With Warning - With this value set, when Zenject encounters a type that does not have reflection baking applied, it will use costly reflection operations, but will also issue a warning.
+This can be useful if your intention is to get full coverage with reflection baking, but you don't want to use mode (2) and cause things to completely break when certain types are missed by the baking process

 ## <a id="upgrading-from-zenject5"></a>Upgrade Guide for Zenject 6